xavierchia/xavierchia.github.io/_posts/2023-12-28-cold-email-secret.md

 Estimated opportunity value per email sent could be a useful substitute but is often too slow as a metric too since it requires at least a discovery call.

-Not quite as good but easier to track reliably is the number of sales-qualified leads per email sent.
+Not quite as good but easier to track reliably is the number of opportunities or sales-qualified leads per email sent.

 The deeper you can connect your cold email campaigns with data from your CRM the better.